2003vivek/ByteBrief/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you must know about ByteBrief:

-* View user activity feed
+* View Your Summary withing seconds.
-* Communicate on your issue and pull request conversations
-* Close or lock issues
-* Apply labels and assignees
-* Review and merge pull requests
-* Create new issues
-* Star, watch and fork repositories
-* Control your unread and participating notifications
-* Easily search for any user or repository
+* user friendly
+* Time Saving
+* Interactive UI
+* Rest you need to explore yourself!!!!

 <p align="center">
   <img src = "http://i.imgur.com/IkSnFRL.png" width=700>